Lucas382/SeleniumGridScrapper/README.md

 ## How it works?

-This script porpouse is to scrapp books data from `https://books.toscrape.com`, using selenium grid it create concurrent sessions to scrape all data from many pages and put ir on a csv file.
+This script's purpose is to scrape book data from https://books.toscrape.com using Selenium Grid to create concurrent sessions for scraping data from multiple pages and store it in a CSV file.

 ***Note: The website being scraped is open for scraping, and Selenium is not necessary.
 However, it's worth noting that this script was created as a training exercise, hence the use of Selenium despite it not being necessary.***